 When it comes to charcoal grills, you want to ensure that the grill is made with sturdy material.
 Most grills will be made from some sort of steel or cast iron.
 Both of these materials are very durable.
 However, stainless steel charcoal grills have the edge because they do not rust.
-Cast iron grills may not rust straightaway, but if they are not properly cared for, they will eventually succumb to the effects of oxidation.
+Cast iron grills may not rust straight away.
+But, if they are not properly cared for, cast iron grills will eventually succumb to the effects of oxidation.

-You can also shell out extra for a ceramic grill.
+You can also shell out extra cash if you’re considering ceramic grills.
 The ceramic material offers superior heat control but is unnecessary for casual grillers.
-They can also weigh as much as 200lbs...
-Good luck trying to move that around the garden!
+Ceramic grills can also weigh as much as 200 lbs… good luck trying to move that around the garden!

 The handle is an underrated part of the grill, but if you can’t remove the lid when it is hot, you will not be able to cook anything particularly well.
 As such, you should look for grills with glass-reinforced nylon handles.
 Not only will these handles be durable, but they will also be heat-resistant, allowing you to perform your culinary duties with minimal fuss.

-As you can tell from our recommendations list.
-There are lots of portable charcoal grills on the market.
-Some of these grills fold away and even come with carrying cases to help you move them from A-B. Others have detachable legs and can be converted into tabletop grills.
+As you can tell from our recommendations list, there are lots of portable charcoal grills on the market.
+Some of these grills fold away and even come with carrying cases to help you move them from point A to point B. Others have detachable legs and can be converted into tabletop grills.

 Grilling surface area

 Generally speaking, you should pick a charcoal grill that will serve the maximum number of people you invite to your backyard party.
 The size of the cooking grates can help you get an idea of this.
 Some grills can only cook 4 burgers at a time.
 However, on the other end of the spectrum, you can find certain grills that can cook more than 40 burgers in one go.

 While some charcoal grills do not allow you to control the heat, most mid-range grills do.
 You can usually adjust the airflow to the grill to raise and reduce the temperature, allowing for greater precision when grilling meats.
-Make sure your grill has this feature; otherwise, your BBQ could potentially be a lot more stressful.
+Make sure your grill has a temperature control feature; otherwise, your BBQ could potentially be a lot more stressful.
 Hot coals can become too hot quickly, so be mindful.

 Color and design